 New Vienna horns

 I would suggest consideration of Brassego, Haagston, Jungwirth, and Yamaha Vienna Horns,

 and Breslmair, Romera, and Windhager Vienna horn mouthpieces.

 The crook and the mouthpiece

 The crook is rather like a detachable leader pipe on a double horn.
 Different crooks can change the character of a horn dramatically.
 If you are choosing a crook separately ensure that the horn and crook combination can play in tune, that the entire range is supported, and that it fits well onto the horn receiver.

 The mouthpiece dimensions differ from the double horn.
-A deeper cup is often used, and the backbore is more parallel.
+A deeper cup is often used, and the backbore is sometimes more parallel.
 Whilst a standard double horn mouthpiece will usually fit, the best sound seems to come from a mouthpiece designed for Vienna Horn.